Basic Disaster Supplies Kit

 ____Several blankets

-____Extra set of mittens or gloves,
+____Extra set of mittens or gloves, wool socks, and

 a wool cap